sap-tutorials/Tutorials/tutorials/hcpps-ps-configure/hcpps-ps-configure.md

 ![Application](19.png)

 Status is green!
-Congrats, you have configured the SAP Cloud Platform predictive services on your SAP Cloud Platform trial account.
+Congrats, you have configured the SAP Cloud Platform predictive services on your SAP Cloud Platform account.

 ![Application](20.png)